 World Humanitarian Day: August 19th

-Our work in Turkey began in 2012.
-In partnership with the Union of Medical Care and Relief Organizations (UOSSM), we provided post-operative services in a rehabilitation center in Reyhanli, a small town bordering Syria.
-Our work in Reyhanli continues to this day.
+In partnership with the Union of Medical Care and Relief Organizations (UOSSM), we currently provide post-operative services in a rehabilitation center in Reyhanli, a small town bordering Syria.

-We currently provide primary healthcare services to Syrian refugees in Istanbul and other areas of the country.
-We also operate a primary healthcare clinic in Maden refugee camp near Sirnak, and are present in other refugee camps near the cities of Batman and Diyarbakir.
+We also provide primary healthcare services to Syrian refugees in Istanbul and other areas of the country.
+We operate a primary healthcare clinic in Maden refugee camp near Sirnak, and are present in other refugee camps near the cities of Batman and Diyarbakir.

 One day after school I was shot by a sniper while walking home and since then I’ve been unable to walk.
 My parents were also killed.